What is API Security?

 What is Authorization?

 Authorization, on the other hand, is proving that a user has the right to access what they are trying to access.
 This can be accomplished through a variety of mechanisms, including role-based access control, object-level access control, and more.
-Broken object-level authorization is a very common issue, even in otherwise secure authorization implementations - this is a great example of the fact that authorization should be comprehensive and complimentary.
+Broken object-level authorization (BOLA) and broken function-level authorization (BFLA) are very common issues, even in otherwise secure authorization implementations – this is a great example of the fact that authorization should be comprehensive and complimentary.
 Good enough in one area is not good enough for the whole system.

 Multi-factor Solutions